 where D is the internal diameter of the pipe and p is pressure inside the pipe.

 As shown in the above schematic diagram, a packing is placed in between the spigot and socket to make the joint leakproof.
-So this parking is also being compressed.
+So this packing is also being compressed.

 The intensity of pressure on the packing should be greater than the pressure of the fluid inside the pipe.
 Then only the joint can be leakproof.